 Step Six: Bagging & Packaging

 After they pass inspection, circulating coins are counted and weighed.
-Dimes and quarters fall through a counting machine before they are dumped into bulk storage bags.
-Pennies and nickels are dropped into the bulk bags without being counted.
+The coins fall through a counting machine before they are dumped into bulk storage bags.
 All the bags are weighed and then stored until they travel to Federal Reserve Banks for distribution around the country.

 Robots and automated machines package numismatic coins into blister packs, lenses, and other packaging for sale to the public.
 The Philadelphia and Denver Mint facilities also package some coins by hand.
 Bullion coins are packaged in 500-coin monster boxes to ship to authorized dealers.